torvalds/linux/Documentation/hid/hiddev.rst

        };

 containing the HID usage identifier for the status that changed, and the value that it was changed to.
-Note that the structure is defined within <linux/hiddev.h>, along with some other useful #defines and structures.
+Analte that the structure is defined within <linux/hiddev.h>, along with some other useful #defines and structures.
 The HID usage identifier is a composite of the HID usage page shifted to the 16 high order bits ORed with the usage code.
 The